 Glyphosate is very soluble in water at 1.01 grams per 100 milliliters of water.
 Boiling alone does not remove glyphosate.
 Because the melting point and decomposition points of glyphosate are both considerably above the boiling point of water, as mentioned above, it will end up being concentrated during the boiling process, making it even worse.

-Pure Water Distillation systems will however, for the same reason, remove 100% of glyphosate, along with its break-down byproducts.
-Distillation removes it consistently, while wasting very little water.
-In addition, our commercial and home water distillers also remove virtually every other water contaminant with extremely high rates of removal.
+Pure Water Distillation systems will however, for the same reason, remove over 99.9% of glyphosate, along with its break-down byproducts.
+Distillation removes glyphosate consistently, while wasting very little water.
+Our commercial and home water distillers also remove virtually every other water contaminant with extremely high rates of removal.